 iOS 12, the latest major update to Apple's operating system for iPhone and iPad, was released in September 2018.
-It adds group FaceTime calls, custom Animoji and lots more.
+It adds group FaceTime calls, custom Animoji and lots more. (iOS 13 will launch in autumn 2019 and add even more features.)
 But is your iPhone or iPad able to install the update?

 Not all iOS updates are compatible with older devices.
 Apple acknowledges the reality that hardware gets slower as it ages, and a phone that was state-of-the-art five years ago is unlikely to be able to run the latest software now.